-We serve anyone in need of support with navigating the Ontario Social Services Welfare system to apply for Ontario Works or for the Ontario Disability Support Program.
+We serve anyone in need of support with navigating the Ontario Social Services Welfare system to apply for Ontario Works, Ontario Disability Support Program, or completing a tax return.
 However, for the safety and wellbeing of all clinic clients and volunteers, any person who is intoxicated, on a high, or belligerent will be asked to return at a later time.

 WHAT SERVICES DOES THE GRACE ADVOCACY CLINIC OFFER?

-At present our volunteers are only trained to assist with Ontario Works and Ontario Disability Support Program forms.
-There may be more forms offered in the future.
+At present our volunteers are trained to assist with Ontario Works and Ontario Disability Support Program forms.
+Our volunteers also host a free tax clinic.